이 페이지는 현재 영어로 제공되지 않습니다.

 If you would like to help translate this site please click here.

 Myanmar, known as Burma until 1989, is the second largest country in South East Asia, with a population of 48 million.
 There are 135 language groups, the major ones being BHAMAR (or Burmese, spoken by 69% of the people), KACHIN, KAYA, KAYIN, CHIN, MON, RAKINE and SHAN.
 ENGLISH is the second official language.
 80% of the people are Buddhist with small groups of Muslims, Hindus, Animists and Christians.
-There are many non-literate people who need recordings to hear the Gospel message.
+There are many oral communicators who need recordings to hear the Gospel message.

 In January of this year, David Halder was able to visit Myanmar from his homeland of Bangladesh.
 His contact there was Mr. Al Bik, a graduate from the Bible College of Victoria.
 David spent time with Al at his home, 20 minutes out of the capital, Yangon (which means 'End of Strife'!)
 David stayed at an inn where visiting Christian workers gave him good fellowship and a chance to tell of the ministry and materials of Language Recordings.
 David also met a number of Christian pastors and leaders who were very interested to hear about LRI recordings and materials.